Overview

 Table Columns Explained

-Tables within each check tab align with the Descriptive Inventory PDF and include the following columns:
+Tables within each check tab of the Descriptive Inventory Report align with the Descriptive Inventory PDF and include the following columns:

 Item #